top of page

 in the early 1980s

-Far easier to build positive energy flows with the spiritual bar set so ridiculously low.
-Some hold that the early '60s had marked spiritual low point in grand 26,000 year spiritual cycle, and the only way was up...that all the over-the-top psychedelic hippie hoopla only reflected a full-tilt celebration of a historically staggering, cosmic time.
+Far easier to build positive energy flows with the spiritual bar set so incredibly low.
+Some held the belief that the early '60s marked spiritual low point in grand 26,000 year spiritual cycle and the only way was up...that all the over-the-top psychedelic hippie hoopla only reflected a full-tilt celebration of a historically staggering point in time.

-The latter turn of the twentieth century period was a similar euphoric time, if nowhere near as earth-shaking, one that fostered wildly free, liberating notions -- like enjoying the spa, sunshine and creek non-encumbered by needless cloth, if one so chose.
+The latter turn of the twentieth century period was a similar euphoric time, if perhaps nowhere near as earth-shaking.
+One that fostered wildly free, liberating notions -- like enjoying the spa, sunshine and creek unencumbered by cloth if one so chose.
 Why not?
-It was a new century.
-Out with the old, in with the new.
+It was a new century, a new millennium.
+Out with the old (or, in this case, off with the old cover-up habit).

 __________

 The Springs enjoyed fitful spiritual retreats and workshops, aided by nearby Mount Shasta's powerful metaphysical energies.
-Event heads led in calling forth healing forces to reactivate the sanctuary's positive frequency -- notably in 1983-1984 when Peter Caddy, of international Findhorn fame, held workshops on the grounds while living at Green Springs house, just outside the fortress gate.
-He'd sussed the possibilities of buying the place, then tenuously on the market, and creating a "New Findhorn" teaching center. see Book Excerpts
+Event heads led in calling forth healing forces to reactivate the sanctuary's positive frequency -- notably in 1983-1984, when, as mentioned, Peter Caddy of international Findhorn fame held workshops on the grounds while living at Green Springs house just outside the fortress gate.
+He'd sussed the possibilities of buying the place, then tenuously on the market.. see Book Excerpts

-Despite such extraordinary happenings at the Springs, the overall trajectory of place was still downhill, there not being enough abiding positivity to keep negativity from eclipsing and dominating the scene over the long run.
-Too often, perhaps for there being no real effort by the owner to make the place a spiritual healing sanctuary, the visitors it attracted could seem more interested in hiding out in the country a spell and going on a bender, than in focusing on any silly purifying spa regimen or yoga workshop.*
+Despite such extraordinary happenings at the Springs, the overall trajectory of place appeared overall to be downhill, there not being enough abiding positivity to keep negativity from eclipsing and dominating the scene in the long run.
+Too often, perhaps for there being no real effort by the absentee steward to fully return the place to serving as a healing sanctuary, some visitors it attracted could seem more interested in hiding out in the country a spell and going on a bender than in focusing on any silly purifying spa regimen or yoga workshop.*

-While some indeed did keep coming to soak and sauna, others simply liked to get drunk off their butts in their rented cabins* -- or nurse a bottle of Jack Daniel's and puff a stogie in the outdoor Jacuzzi then outside the office, thereby neatly accomplishing both at once.
-Until 2000, ashtrays were scattered throughout the sundeck area -- even directly outside main massage room off the deck, smoke drifting underneath door making getting a healthy, relaxing massage a bit problematic.
-It seemed all for smokers' convenience, lest, perish the thought, one started feeling too healthy.
-Rumored but unconfirmed reports of a prostitution ring bust on the grounds would've further scandalized the place.
+While some indeed did keep coming back to soak and sauna, others simply liked to get drunk off their butts in their rented cabins* -- or nurse a bottle of Jack Daniel's and puff a stogie in the outdoor Jacuzzi then outside the office, thereby neatly accomplishing both at once.
+Until 2000, ashtrays were scattered throughout the sundeck area -- even directly outside the modest main massage room off the sundeck, smoke drifting underneath door making getting a healthy, relaxing massage a bit problematic.
+It seemed it was for smokers' convenience lest, perish the thought, one started feeling too healthy.
+Rumored but unconfirmed reports of a prostitution ring bust on the grounds might've further eroded the place's former, worlds more dedicated, steward focus.

 _______________________